arup-group/pqm-hellebores/README.md

 ## Installation
 **Raspberry PI SD card**

+For this step, remove the Raspberry Pi and lid from the power quality meter.
+Disconnect the Pico USB connector and the ribbon cable.
+Apply power from an auxiliary power supply: do not power up the power quality meter PCB.
+You may also need a USB or bluetooth keyboard to complete the process.
 Prepare the SD card using Raspberry Pi Imager.
-As a convenience, a USB stick with Raspberry Pi OS can be prepared first, plugged in the Pi and then that image booted to write to an in-situ SD card -- avoids the need to remove ribbon cable.
+As a convenience, a USB stick with Raspberry Pi OS can be prepared first, plugged in the Pi and then that image booted to write to an in-situ SD card -- avoids the need to remove DSI ribbon cable.
 If using this method, note that a non-initialised Pico must be unplugged from the Pi USB port for this to work.
+Choose Raspberry Pi 3 hardware, and 32 bit 'Bookworm' operating system.
 Set a project specific password.
 Enable the option for remote SSH access.
 Set the wifi country, SSID and password to be used for initial access.

-**Pi setup**
+**Power quality meter software setup**

+The following steps can be completed with the Raspberry Pi assembled in the power quality meter.

 1. Start a terminal session via SSH.
 (As alternative, you could use a bluetooth keyboard and work locally.)
 ```